 Traumatic amputations also result in additional non-medical costs.
 Without the use of their lost limb, an amputee’s earning potential is forever changed and can result in loss of employment income.
 Often an amputee cannot return to the same job or perform their occupation as before the accident.
 In such cases, amputees may require vocational training in order to find adequate employment opportunities.
 It may also be necessary to make modifications to the victim’s home to make the home more accessible and functional for the amputee.
 Insurance often will not sufficiently compensate an accident victim for all of these incurred costs.

-The attorneys at Custodio & Dubey, LLP have over a decade of experience handling all sorts of personal injury cases, including many traumatic amputations.
+The attorneys at Custodio & Dubey LLP have over a decade of experience handling all sorts of personal injury cases, including many traumatic amputations.
 They are aggressive and innovative litigators dedicated to getting the best result for their clients.
-Call them toll free at (213) 593-9095 for a free consultation of your case, 24 hours a day, and 7 days a week.
-You can also fill out our online consultation form and an attorney will contact you as soon as possible.